NethServer/nethserver-samba/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SharedFolder.rst

      * Read and write

 Network Recycle Bin
-     Collects files deleted by this shared folder, so similar to the Windows Recycle Bin.
+     Collects files deleted from this shared folder, so similar to the Windows Recycle Bin.

 Keep files of the same name
-     If two files of the same name, they remain distinct in trash.
-By disabling this option, the last one overwrites the previous year.
+     If two files have the same name, they remain distinct in trash.
+By disabling this option, the last one overwrites the previous file.

 Browseable